darshanCommits/advent-of-code/APPROACH.md

   > Do it manually.

 1. No to loops.
 I find those hard to read.
+  > Except when the other choice is to use for_each, that is worse.

 1. Prefer Point-free calls where possible.